jerwallace/aws-robotics-day/README.md

 **Here is our agenda for the day:**

 1. **Pre-workshop Setup**: We will start by setting up your AWS account to develop robot applications with AWS RoboMaker.

-2. **Hello Robot**: Next, we will run a simple HelloWorld application to introduce you to AWS RoboMaker, ROS and robotics development.
+2. **Hello Robot**: In the first activity, we will run a simple HelloWorld application to introduce you to AWS RoboMaker, ROS and robotics development.

-3. **Find Fido**: Finally, we will build, simulate and deploy our robot application to find and greet dogs.
-For this workshop we will use Robotis TurtleBot3 Burger as our robot.
+3. **Find Fido**: In the second activity, we will extend the functionality of our robot and build a robot application that searches for dogs.

+3. **Deploy Hello Robot Code**: In the final activity we will deploy the hello world robot application to a **TurtleBot Burger 3**.
+Once successful, the turtlebot will rotate in place.

 Please read through and complete each activity before starting the next.
 If something doesn't look correct, ask for assistance as we want to make sure the concept covered are well understood.
 Also, if you find a bug - submit a pull request!

 Excited to build a robot using AWS?
 Let's get started!

-## Pre-workshop setup
+## Workshop Setup

-To complete this workshop you need an AWS account with administrative permissions, as this is needed to create or modify resources and allow AWS RoboMaker to interact with services on your behalf.
+To complete this workshop you need an **AWS account with administrative permissions** as this is needed to create or modify resources and allow AWS RoboMaker to interact with services on your behalf.

 Please follow these steps to setup your account:

-1. [Log in via the AWS console](https://console.aws.amazon.com/) and set your region to Oregon from the top menu to right of your username.
-All activities will reference Oregon (us-west-2).
+1. [Log in via the AWS console](https://console.aws.amazon.com/) and set your region to **Oregon** from the top menu to right of your username.
+All activities will reference **Oregon (us-west-2)**.

    :exclamation: All code is currently set only for us-west-2, using any other regions will not work in this iteration.